fstahl1/P1-CarND-LaneLines/README.md

 ![Final image](./test_images_output/solidWhiteRight_final_image.jpg)

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Shortcomings with current pipeline

 * Only straight lines are detected with the applied hough transform -> curved lanes cannot be detected as curves
-* Only intensity is considered using grayscale images -> Problem detecting colored lines under challenging light conditions
+* Only intensity is considered using grayscale images -> colored lines are not detected under challenging light conditions
 * Lines are jittering (not smooth over time)

-### 3. Suggest possible improvements to your pipeline
+### 3. Possible pipeline improvements

-* Use of higher degree polynomials to fit the lanes for curve detection
+* Use of higher degree polynomials for lane fitting to detect curves
-* A different color space could be used for better performance (e.g. better detection of yellow lines)
+* Use of a different color space for better performance (e.g. better detection of yellow lines)
 * Use of lane history for smoother lanes and avoidance of frames without detected lines
-* Parameter tuning could be improved (with a GUI for example)
+* Improved parametrization (with a GUI for example)